Let’s see how we can make cookie photography better with these simple tips.

 This gives us an excuse to bring some magical stuff like candles and potions into the frame.

-A minimalist dark background with just pentagram and cookies (and maybe some ingredients) is also enough.
+A minimalist dark background with only pentagram and cookies (and maybe some ingredients) is also enough.

-Another great way to approach cookie photography is to present your food like something incredibly precious and desirable.
+Another great way to approach cookie photography is to present your food like something very precious and desirable.

 Think about a scene where a cookie can take a role of something special like a museum piece, a golden nugget or the last point on a treasure map.